 If you’re not a morning person there are plenty of things to do in Dublin at night.
 And the craic.
 Definitely do not forget about the craic!
 If you don’t know what that means then you might want to check out my guide to Irish phrases.

 When you only have 48 hours in Dublin you might feel a bit overwhelmed about where to begin and how to really make the most of your time to experience the best that the city has to offer.
 Never fear.
 Marco Polo and I are here to help you out.
 Marco Polo, you ask?
 The famous explorer?
-Well, kind of – The Marco Polo Dublin guide, stuffed to the gills with useful information.
+Well, kind of – The Marco Polo Guide Book to Dublin, stuffed to the gills with useful information.

 It’s a real gem when it comes to maximizing your time and planning your trip.
 Each part of the city is handily dealt with in separate sections.
 It’s easy to see at a glance which attractions are close to each other, how to get to them, and where to find great food without going out of your way.
 So you can get the most out of your 3 days in Dublin.
 Navigating and finding your way around has never been easier.
 Let’s get planning your Dublin weekend.